Shr1yaK/cholesterol-predictor-and-health-chatbot/README.md

 - The regression model assumes linearity and may not capture complex medical dependencies.
 - The chatbot is based on keyword-matching and does not understand natural language in depth.
 - Hospital locator depends on city name spelling and requires an internet connection for map rendering.

+## Timeline

+This project was developed during a 1-week summer internship at Emirates Aviation University in July-August 2023.

+## License

+This project is licensed under the MIT License.